 Inside its pages is a catalogue of bank balance-melting, excess baggage charge-inducing, arse-chafing big rides accompanied by photography that is occasionally so breathtaking you feel like you've already done the first km.
 This is some high-class bike porn, this is.
 And inspiring and informative too.
 But mostly the former.

+Yes, New Zealand does make the cut with the likes of the Alps 2 Ocean, Heaphy Track, Old Ghost Road and some other mostly multi-day mountain-bike recommendations.
 Perhaps the editors at Lonely Planet know something about riding on our roads that explains why they encourage fat-tyre rides in the wilderness?
 Hmm?

 It's not a nuts and bolts guide book.
 It does point you at where to look for details on the big rides and offers more modest alternatives in the same region.
 It's clearly aimed more at the coffee table than the pannier, unless there's a carbon-fibre edition coming soon.